masterivanic/Dev-and-it-ressource/Readme.md

 - [Pentesting](https://tryhackme.com/)
 - [Js](https://jschallenger.com)
 - [Java](https://education.oracle.com/software/java/pFamily_48)
+- [HTML-CSS-JS](https://html-css-js.com/) - Learning html css and js has never been easier
 - [Rust](https://jimskapt.github.io/rust-book-fr/foreword.html) - Learn rust by example
 - [Python](https://realpython.com/) - Here you can train or get any python article on which knowledge you want to learn, just enter keyword follow by realpython on google to have it for free. example: